kptdev/kpt/site/book/02-concepts/03-functions.md

-A kpt function (also known as a _KRM function_) is a containerized program that can perform CRUD operations on KRM resources stored on the local filesystem. kpt functions are the extensible mechanism to automate mutation and validation of KRM resources.
+A kpt function (also called a _KRM function_) is a containerized program that can perform CRUD operations on KRM resources stored on the local filesystem. kpt functions are the extensible mechanism to automate mutation and validation of KRM resources.
 Some example use cases: